You are here: Features > Import/Export System > Adding Products with Variants

 In this cell, you need to add the name of the Variant.
 If the Variant is Size, simply add the word Size.
 However, if there are two Variants - Colour and Size - this would need to be added as Colour:Size.

 VariantItem1, VariantItem2, VariantItem3, VariantItem4, VariantItem5

 When you have populated the VariantNames column, you then need to populate the Add Product Variant rows of these columns with each of the possible choices, as shown in the image.
 Notice that within the VariantNames column, Colour is referred to before Size, so VariantItem1 must be a colour choice, and VariantItem2 must be a size choice.

 You need to add Yes into a cell in this column for the Product Variant you want to display by default when the customer views the Product Page of this Product.
 The other Add Product Variant cells need to be populated with No.

 [warning]When adding Product Variants to the system, you need to ensure that they are all equal.
-If the t-shirt was produced in three sizes (small, medium and large) and three colours (red, blue and yellow), but a medium blue t-shirt was no longer available, you would still need to add this to your spreadsheet and ensure that in the Hidden column, the row for this particular variant choice was populated with Yes.
+If the t-shirt was produced in three sizes (small, medium and large) and three colours (red, blue and yellow), but a medium blue t-shirt was no longer available, you would still need to add this to your spreadsheet and ensure that the stock for this item was set as 0 and configured within your Stock Control Settings so that the Product Variant does not display.
 This ensures that the variants will be built correctly and once the spreadsheet has been imported onto the site, the non-existent product variant would be hidden from front-end display.[/warning]

 In the example, there are three Attributes applied to the Product- Size, Type, and Colour.
 The format of these cells is: